 Employees form the backbone of any business.
 Businesses are dependent on their staff especially in the absence of automated processes.
-Small businesses often face the challenge of retaining staff during uncertain times.
+Small businesses often face the challenge of employee retention during uncertain times.
 Employee loss leads to disruption of normal operations.
 You may ask yourself, how does my company deal with such a situation?
-In this blog, we’ll explore some tips to deal with staffing shortages.
+In this blog, we’ll explore some tips to deal with staffing and labor shortages.

 Common Reasons for Staffing Shortages

 There are several factors that often lead to staffing shortages such as:

 We are going through uncertain times with economic instability.
 Due to the Covid-19 pandemic, businesses are facing many challenges such as maintaining steady cash flow.
 This uncertainty has led to irregular salary disbursements, which ultimately have led to attrition.